Mexican Auto & Home Insurance 101

 In addition to carrying insurance on your vehicle, I strongly recommend that you and your party take a minute to consider who you would call in the event of an accident.
 It might be your insurance agent, or a trusted friend, or even the concierge where you might be staying.
 The key is to have with you a name and phone number of someone who can come to the site of any accident and simply help you get through the experience.

 Sensible to be uninsured in Mexico?

 Obviously many visitors to Rocky Point have homes or condos here.
 It is surprising how many people purchase real estate in Mexico and then neglect to insure their investment.
 Think about it.
-In the United States, it is nearly unheard of for homeowners to go without insurance, and yet in Mexico, because it isn’t required by law, some people tend to overlook it and therefore leave themselves vulnerable to tragic circumstances.
+In the United States, it is nearly unheard of for homeowners to go without insurance, and yet in Mexico, because it isn’t required by law (you can learn about that from Singleton Law), some people tend to overlook it and therefore leave themselves vulnerable to tragic circumstances.

 Although insuring a home is rather straightforward, there are a couple of key points to consider.
 There is no need to insure for the total value of your home.
 The land has its own value, and that won’t change if there is damage.
 Estimates should be based upon replacement cost of the structure and the contents.
 Also, it’s important for homeowners to know that your home owner’s policy will not cover any vehicles, ATVs, or golf carts.
 Those must have their separate policy.
 If a garage is broken into and the vehicle stolen, unless that vehicle is insured against theft, it will not be covered.